 SCOBYs are weird and magical and mysterious.
 The purpose of this blog post is to lift the veil and talk about what a SCOBY is and how it contributes to fermentation.

-You already know all about kombucha, and you’re a fan.
-The bubbly tang nourishes and delights you.
-The probiotic potency empowers you.
-But do you ever find yourself wondering what’s actually transforming a few simple ingredients into a living elixir teeming with digestive enzymes and beneficial bacteria?
+Now that we understand the health benefits of raw, unpasteurized, living kombucha, it’s time to learn how the magic is made.
+Do you ever find yourself wondering what’s actually transforming a few simple ingredients into a living elixir teeming with digestive enzymes and beneficial bacteria?

 Even though you may hear them referred to as pancakes, pellicles, or mushrooms, SCOBYs aren’t members of the fungus family.
 They’re communities of happily co-existing yeast and bacteria.
 This friendly co-existence gives the SCOBY its most common name, an acronym for “symbiotic culture of bacteria and yeast.”
 Since it serves as both protector and home for the millions of cultures that reside within its layers, the SCOBY is also sometimes called the “mother.”
 The SCOBYs that Buchi stewards today can be traced back over a decade to our very first mother, the source of our heirloom culture!

 If you ever see small particles floating or lingering in your kombucha, don’t fret!
 These are likely just tiny bits of yeast and bacteria that prove your brew is alive and active with gut goodness.
 Not only are they okay to drink, but they often contain condensed forms of probiotic cultures from the mother.

 Have you ever ventured into the world of brewing your own kombucha at home?
 If so, you know it all begins with the SCOBY.
 To launch your first homemade brew, you will need to either develop a SCOBY yourself, or get a piece of one from a friend or neighbor.